thindil/hunter-site/index.md

   location for move or copy files.
 In one column mode, second column appear only when copying or moving files or directories.
 - Everything in one window.
-- Preview of text files and images.
+- Preview of text files (with syntax highlighting) and images.
 - Standard file manager features: copy, delete, move files and directories, change their permissions, change application associated with them.
 - Written in GTK and Ada.
 Should nicely integrate with selected desktop theme.
-- Available in English and Polish language.
+- Available in English and Polish languages.

 ## Screenshot